facebook/react-strict-dom/packages/react-strict-dom/README.md

 ```

 This is the same approach used by React Native, so if you are already re-declaring `Stringish` it will work out-of-the-box with RSD.

-## Compatibility

-Please see [COMPATIBILITY.md](https://github.com/facebook/react-strict-dom/blob/main/packages/react-strict-dom/COMPATIBILITY.md) for a detailed look at API compatibility for native.
-Please read the linked issues for details on the most significant issues, and register your interest (e.g., thumbsup reaction) in supporting these features on native platforms.

 ## License